 - Great pics or screenshots

-- Examples to support your topic (actionable takeaways)
+- Examples to support your topic (with actionable takeaways)

-Every post we publish will teach our audience about:
+Every post published will teach our audience about things like:

 - How to get stronger

 Here’s some examples of types of content that typically work well: